Research: Global Crypto Energy Consumption

 5) Atmospheric and environmental composition and structure

 Number 4 is a big one.
-Energy sourcing is very important to us at Crypto Farm, we only support building systems that use carbon-neutral energy and have no direct greenhosue gas outputs.
-Most of these facilities are built cheaply overseas because of easily accessible coal-based generation, which is not good for our environment nor should it become a lasting trend, especially once you realise how much power is being actively consumed by this (revolutionary) technology, and how much it is going to continue to consume.
+Energy sourcing is very important to us at Crypto Farm, we only support building systems that use carbon-neutral energy and have no direct greenhouse gas outputs.
+Most of these facilities are built cheaply overseas because of easily accessible coal-based generation, which is not good for our environment nor should it become a lasting trend, especially once you realize how much power is being actively consumed by this (revolutionary) technology, and how much it is going to continue to consume.
 The nice thing about a nuclear energy source as an example, is the only environmental atmospheric outputs from the generation portion are essentially water vapour (steam) – which makes them the ideal crypto energy source best stable and beneficial to our environment.

 We have compiled global hash-rate data from several of our (clients only) Application Programmed Interface (API) databases and included our own calculations to estimate the current energy consumption and projections of the entire crypto ecosystem.
 The first figure is PoW energy (GW), and the other is comparing PoW demand (TWh) vs. that of Ontario and Canada.
 All demand data is actual values from 2016 to 2018 YTD , and 2019 onward is our projected analysis with ~50% variance. (the calculation is rather simple, yet there are many variables that are hard/ impossible to estimate at this point in time, hence the large uncertainty)